ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 > The photographer selling the taxed images was supposed to cancel the stamp with his initials and the date.
 Although this can be a benefit to today's researcher, investigation has shown that less than 25% of stamps have a date recorded on them.
 Cancellations may include an "X", initials, a name, or some illegible scribble.
 (KG, p23.)

-The photographer's name and initials appear to confirm that the photographer for each is G. A. Douglass (also explicit in the faded imprint on the back of James D. Warren's print), who, along with the other Buffalo photographers indicated in the scanned portraits, is listed in Thomas' Buffalo City Directory in 1866:
+The photographer's name and initials appear to confirm that the photographer for each is G. A. Douglass (and explicit in the faded imprint on the back of James D. Warren's print), who, along with the other Buffalo photographers indicated in the scanned portraits, is listed in Thomas' Buffalo City Directory in 1866:

 <div class="cols">
 {{% fig "mills-family/buffalo/1866-thomas-directory-p367" "350" /%}}